This post originally appeared on VICE UK.

 It was two days after the Durham break-in, and Lee Wildman was getting worried.
-Having made a successful getaway from the Oriental Museum, he and Adrian Stanton – two professional burglars from Birmingham – had stopped to stash their stolen artefacts on waste ground on the outskirts of Durham.
+Having made a successful getaway from the Oriental Museum, he and Adrian Stanton—two professional burglars from Birmingham—had stopped to stash their stolen artifacts on waste ground on the outskirts of Durham.
 Hiding the goods for collection at a later date seemed like a reasonable precaution, but the pair hadn't anticipated this unforeseen complication: Wildman was back at the stash site, and he couldn't find the Chinese antiques.

 Reluctantly, Wildman made a series of calls to his superiors and gave them the bad news.
 If these were difficult conversations, his day was about to get a lot worse.
 Shortly after starting his drive back to Birmingham, Green's colleagues at Durham Constabulary rammed his car off the road.
 Wildman was placed under arrest.
 Eight days later, a police search of the waste ground would recover the stolen items under some discarded hedge trimmings.
 In February of 2013, Stanton and Wildman would be jailed for a respective eight and nine years for the burglary.

 For most of the year, Rathkeale is a quiet town.
 It's a 22-mile drive from Limerick, the closest city.
-On the high street, you'll find a convenience store, a bookmakers and a smattering of pubs, but the outskirts of the town give some clues to the changes that have taken place here in recent years.
+On the high street, you'll find a convenience store, a bookmakers, and a smattering of pubs, but the outskirts of the town give some clues to the changes that have taken place here in recent years.
 Mock-Georgian houses feature large paved driveways, to accommodate the caravans parked outside.
-The 2011 census estimated that 40 percent of the population is from the Travelling community.
+The 2011 census estimated that 40 percent of the population is from the Travelling community, Ireland's indigenous ethnic minority.
 Some now put that figure closer to 80 percent.

 The source of this wealth is the subject of much speculation.
-Many Rathkeale Travellers run law-abiding businesses specialising in home repairs, vehicle sales or market trading.
-But one group of loosely-affiliated Traveller families has gained particular notoriety for the scope of their illegal schemes and voracious appetite for doing business.
+Many Rathkeale Travellers run law-abiding businesses specializing in home repairs, vehicle sales, or market trading.
+But one group of loosely affiliated Traveller families has gained particular notoriety for the scope of their illegal schemes and voracious appetite for doing business.
 Over the years, they've come to be known as the Rathkeale Rovers.

 It seemed the Rovers had discovered a new source of income.

-"What this particular group did was really quite brilliant," says Dr Donna Yates, a lecturer at the University of Glasgow and an expert in the trafficking of antiquities.
-Museums aren't particularly hard to steal from, she says, but the goods are hard to sell: most art is immediately recognisable and easy to track, while other exhibits tend not to be particularly valuable.
+"What this particular group did was really quite brilliant," says Dr. Donna Yates, a lecturer at the University of Glasgow and an expert in the trafficking of antiquities.
+Museums aren't particularly hard to steal from, she says, but the goods are hard to sell: Most art is immediately recognizable and easy to track, while other exhibits tend not to be particularly valuable.
 Except for rhino horn.
-"They have a clear market, it's out of the country and there's no tracking of it," says Yates.
+"They have a clear market," says Yates.
+"It's out of the country, and there's no tracking of it."

-The Rovers were among the first to realise the opportunity presented by European museums at a time when the black market for rhino horn was booming.
-The vulnerability of museums, combined with spiralling prices for rhino horn, made stealing the items low-risk and high-reward.
-And when horns were taken off display and replaced with replicas, the gang just changed tactics and moved on to stealing Chinese artefacts.
+The Rovers were among the first to realize the opportunity presented by European museums at a time when the black market for rhino horn was booming.
+The vulnerability of museums, combined with spiraling prices for rhino horn, made stealing the items low-risk and high-reward.
+And when horns were taken off display and replaced with replicas, the gang just changed tactics and moved on to stealing Chinese artifacts.
 As Yates says: "Incidentally, these are the same pieces that also appeal to those people buying rhino horn."

-Just a few feet to the left of the window was a tall glass-fronted cabinet, its shelves stacked with Chinese jade artefacts worth millions of pounds.
+Just a few feet to the left of the window was a tall glass-fronted cabinet, its shelves stacked with Chinese jade artifacts worth millions of pounds.
 The thieves cleared the bottom of the cabinet, removing a total of 18 items.
-Estimates put the value at up to £18 million.
-Among the stolen objects were eight artefacts from the Qing Dynasty.
+Estimates put the value at up to $25.6 million.
+Among the stolen objects were eight artifacts from the Qing Dynasty.
 They bore striking similarities to the items recovered after the raid in Durham.